fillmore-labs/cmplint/README.md

 such as `ptr == &MyStruct{}` or `ptr == new(MyStruct)`.
 These comparisons are almost always incorrect, as each expression creates a unique allocation at runtime, usually yielding false or undefined results.

+## ⚠️ Deprecation Notice: The Linter Has Moved

+The functionality of `cmplint` has been integrated into the [`errortype`](https://github.com/fillmore-labs/errortype) linter and will be further developed there.

+Most of the issues `cmplint` found were related to `errors.Is` comparisons, which created a natural overlap with `errortype`.

+The rest of this README is kept for historical purposes.

 ## Quickstart

 ### Installation